funcx-faas/helm-chart/README.md

 ### Deploying funcx-endpoint into the K8s deployment

+TODO: this is messy and not part of the service install so i'm not sure if it should happen here or as part of the configuration section?

 We can deploy the kubernetes endpoint as a pod as part of the chart.
 It needs to have a valid copy of the funcx's `funcx_sdk_tokens.json` which can be created by running on your local workstation and running